 Controller's Office will post Pay Schedules to a dedicated Payroll webpage.
-Student employees can reference Pay Schedules to determine when they will be paid and employers can reference Pay Schedules to determine when time worked is due to be approved or if retroactive pay must be requested.
+Student employees can reference "Wage Schedule" on the Pay Schedules tab to determine when they will be paid, and employers can reference Pay Schedules to determine when time worked is due to be approved or if retroactive pay must be requested.
 If assistance is needed, employers and student employees may email University Scholarships and Financial Aid by emailing finaid@vt.edu.